How did Tanqueray become one of the highest selling gin brands in the world?

 Tanqueray Gordon was by far the largest gin distiller in the world by 1926.

-The Tanqueray green bottle was introduced from 1948.
+The distinctive Tanqueray green bottle, with a shape based on a cocktail shaker, was introduced from 1948.

 The growth of Tanqueray overseas

-John P Tanqueray (1934 -2012), the great grandson of Charles Tanqueray, had been appointed export manager for Tanqueray by 1969.
-He argued that the success of Tanqueray in the United States was due to snob appeal, “our product appeals to status seekers and consumers who want an outstanding gin”.
+John P Tanqueray (1934 -2012), the great-grandson of Charles Tanqueray, was appointed export manager for Tanqueray from 1964.
+He credited the success of Tanqueray in the United States to snob appeal, explaining, “our product appeals to status seekers and consumers who want an outstanding gin”.